TL;DR

 # Conclusion

-Cloud providers love RAG because it is resource-intensive at every step: Storage, Compute, and Database Ops.
+Cloud providers love RAG because it's resource-intensive at every step: Storage, Compute, and Database Ops.
 But efficiency is your moat.

 Ready to optimize?